HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 ### The compiler

-The compiler is a program that converts (or "compiles") the source you write into a program that you can run (called an "executable").
-You can send the resulting executable to other people too, and they can run it without installing the compiler (like you've been doing so far).
+The compiler is a program that converts (or "compiles") the source you write into a program that you can run (an "executable").
+You can send the resulting executable to other people too, and they can run it without installing the compiler (like you've been doing so far with various programs you've been using).

 Not all languages require compilation.
-This, and the process of compilation will be explained in more details later.
+This, and the process of compilation will be explained in more details in later chapters.

-The popular compilers are Clang, GCC, and MSVC (in my order of preference, but any of them will work fine).
+The popular C++ compilers are: Clang, GCC, and MSVC (in my order of preference, but any of them will work fine).

 ### The IDE

 Not strictly necessary, especially for a beginner.
-IDEs are basically text editors for programmers.
+IDEs are text editors for programmers.
 "IDE" stands for "integrated development environment", where "integrated" means it *combines* together various useful programming tools.

-Some popular IDEs are Visual Studio Code, Visual Studio (two unrelated programs despite the naming), CLion, XCode, QtCreator.
+Some popular IDEs are: Visual Studio Code, Visual Studio (two unrelated programs despite the similar names), CLion, XCode, QtCreator.

 ### How to install?

 I have [**a separate tutorial**](/README.md) to guide you through the process.
-That tutorial explains how to install and configure Visual Studio Code with Clang or some other compiler.
+That tutorial explains how to install and configure Visual Studio Code with the Clang compiler (or GCC if you prefer).
 If you want to use something else, install it on your own and come back here.

-I recommend not using an online compiler, and instead installing the proper compiler on your computer.
-An online compiler is convenient to test simple programs, but usually isn't suitable for any serious work.

 If you already installed Visual Studio Code, I still recommend reading that tutorial.
 Some people use VSC without really understand what's going on, and my tutorial aims to fix that.

 If you decide to use that tutorial, **read the first few chapters only**.
 As soon as you're able to compile the simple program above, stop reading that tutorial and leave it for later.
 Continue learning C++ from here, and read that tutorial in parallel.

+### Online compilers

+There are websites that let you compile and run simple programs without installing anything.
+They can sometimes be useful (to test small programs), but are unsuitable for any serious work.
+I don't recommend using them for learning.
+Install a proper compiler on your machine instead of using those.

 ## What this program means